Modeling extremal dependence in multivariate and spatial problems: a practical perspective: Multivariate extremes

 \subsubsection{Extremal dependence estimation via Bernstein polynomials}

-Below, we give a brief summary of a simple estimation method for the extremal dependence with an arbitrary number of componentwise maxima proposed by \citet{Marcon2017a}.
+\textbf{Theory}.
+We give here a brief summary of a simple estimation method for the extremal dependence with an arbitrary number of componentwise maxima proposed by \citet{Marcon2017a}.
 We refer to the aforementioned paper for further details.

-The method consists of two steps: 1) a nonparametric pilot estimation of the Pickands dependence function, 2) a regularization of such estimate by projecting it into a polynomial representation in Bernstein form imposing conditions (C2)-(C3).
-Given some i.i.d. random vectors $\bfY_1,\ldots,\bfY_k$ (approximately) distributed as the multivariate GEV distribution in \eqref{eq:evd_copula}, the first step is achieved by using the madogram-based estimator of the Pickands dependence function.
+The method consists of two steps: 1) a nonparametric pilot estimation of the Pickands dependence function, 2) a regularization of such estimate by projecting it into a polynomial representation in Bernstein form imposing conditions (C1)--(C2).
+Given some i.i.d. random vectors $\bfY_1,\ldots,\bfY_k$ (approximately) distributed as multivariate EV distribution in \eqref{eq:evd_copula}, the first step is achieved by using the madogram-based estimator of the Pickands dependence function.
 This is given, for all $\bft\in\resimp$, by

 where